wcasper/math150Bsummer2023/about.md

 permalink: /about/
 ---

-This is the course website for a freshman-level course in computational linear algebra.
+This is the course website for Calculus II.